 Although it is rare, you can also taste a sweet Sauvignon Blanc.
 Unlike the dry ones, it has flavors of marmalade, saffron, and apricot.
 Because this wine variety has many characteristics of its own, you will usually find just a wine varietal (wine made from a single grape variety) rather than blended with other grapes.

 Sauvignon Blanc is a great pairing with herb-driven sauces on fish, chicken, or tofu.
 Wine experts also recommend having a glass of Sauvignon Blanc with Vietnamese or Thai cuisine.
 As the wine itself is light, the food pairing should also be light.

-An excellent pairing would be chicken, turkey, pork, crab, or lobster with light herbal sauces.
+Author Note: An excellent pairing would be chicken, turkey, pork, crab, or lobster with light herbal sauces.
 If you want to have a romantic date night pairing Sauvignon Blanc with cheese, go for soft and flavorful cheeses like goat cheese, burrata, mozzarella, feta, or parmesan.